dmtrskal/skroutz-web-scrap-selenium/README.md

 $ pip install progressbar2
 ```

-:small_red_triangle: In order to use the program with Chrome browser, ChromeDriver is needed (and some modifications in code).
+:small_red_triangle: In order to use the program with Chrome browser, ChromeDriver is needed (and some modifications in code).  :small_red_triangle: